Digital Extremes: Technology

 Evolution is Digital Extremes' proprietary game engine.
-The engine made its debut with Dark Sector and was again utilized in The Darkness II.
-2013's Star Trek featured use of the Evolution engine.
-It is currently utilised in Warframe and the upcoming Soulframe.
+The engine made its debut with Dark Sector, and was again utilized in The Darkness II; 2013's Star Trek also featured use of the Evolution engine.

+The engine is currently in use in the free-to-play live service titles Warframe and Soulframe Preludes.

+Live events

+The Digital Extremes team presents Soulframe during a TennoCon Main Stage Panel.

+Since July 8th, 2017, Digital Extremes has hosted an annual hybrid in-person and digital gaming convention named TennoCon.
+The convention centres primarily around celebrating the community, music, and future content of Warframe; and beginning with its initial reveal at TennoCon 2022, each TennoCon features an increasing amount of content related to Soulframe, Digital Extremes' second live service flagship free-to-play game.

+TennoCon is hosted in London, Ontario, where Digital Extremes is headquartered.
+It comprises a series of panels across multiple days, where the developers discuss their craft; alongside numerous activities, giveaways, and community gatherings.
+The primary panel is the annual closing ceremony, TennoLive, where the creative leads of Warframe and Soulframe showcase upcoming major updates for each game.

+Digital Extremes also holds multiple world tour social events each year, known as TennoVIP.
+Whilst smaller events than TennoCon, each TennoVIP gives players an opportunity to meet members of the Digital Extremes Community team and experience certain exclusive reveals.
+Occasionally, one of Digital Extremes' regular Devstreams will be broadcast in front of a live TennoVIP audience.

 Awards and recognition

 Since the launch of Warframe, its expansion and popularity has grown, resulting in multiple awards.
 In late 2017, Warframe won the Steam Labor of Love award, an award nominated by Steam's internal team, but voted on by players.
 Warframe was nominated in The 2017 and 2018 Game Awards as one of the Best Ongoing Games, losing to Overwatch and Fortnite, respectively.

 In early 2018, Warframe won the People's Voice Webby Award for Best Action Game, and ProMax's Best Marketing Campaign of the Year Award.
 In March 2018, Noclip published the video documentary on the making of Warframe.
 The two-part feature tells the story of how Warframe succeeded as an independently developed and published game that changed the course of Digital Extremes.

 Digital Extremes' employment environment has been recognized as one of Canada's Top Employers for 2010, 2011, 2012 and through to 2018.
 Additionally, the company has been recognized as one of Canada's top employers for Young People.
 In 2010 and 2011, the Financial Post named Digital Extremes one of the 10 best companies to work for in Canada.

 On the provincial level, Digital Extremes received the Ontario Small Business Award in 2010.
 Digital Extremes was also presented with the Large Business of the Year award in 2011 from the London Chamber of Commerce.
 Digital Extremes was also awarded the Excellence in Human Resources award from The London Chamber of Commerce in early 2012.
 Also, in 2025, Digital Extremes was awarded the Corporate Icon Award from London Chamber of Commerce.